Adri6336/EnKryptos/README.md

 - Added scrollbars to the message creator and text display window

-- Added descritions to code sections
+- Added descriptions to code sections

 # Using Enkryptos as an Executable (Strong Encryption Strength)